Panchal1810/Two-dimensional-steady-state-heat-conduction/README.md

 # Two-dimensional-steady-state-heat-conduction
 The study aims to solve the two-dimensional steady heat conduction over the simple rectangular domain with Length (L) and height (H) using Finite Volume Method.
-The problem is solved using C++ language and it is executed by simpliy running the script.
+The problem is solved using C++ language and it is wokred on uniform and non-uniform grid.
+These grid generation can be switched it on using SET_GEOMETRY_UNIFORM and SET_GEOMETRY_NONUNIFORM function.
+Here, results are presented with respective to uniform grid as a reference.

 The boundary conditions of the domain are as follows: